-The Compensation Committee approved merit increases to the 2021 base salaries for our named executive officers of approximately 3.0% over each such named executive officer's 2020 base salary, other than for Mr. Paul who did not receive a base salary in 2021, as discussed above.
+The Compensation Committee approved merit increases to the 2022 base salaries for our named executive officers of approximately 3.0% over each such named executive officer's 2021 base salary, other than for Mr. Paul and Mr. Pfeil.
+As discussed above, Mr. Paul did not receive a base salary in 2021 and as a result, received a merit increase to his base salary in 2022 at an amount 3.0% greater than what his 2021 salary would have been had he taken such salary.
+Mr. Pfeil received a merit increase of approximately 15% over his 2021 base salary for performance reasons.

 Annual Non-Equity Incentive Compensation.
-In 2021, all of our named executive officers other than Mr. Paul participated in our annual non-equity incentive program pursuant to which they were eligible to earn cash payments (which were paid in January 2022).
+In 2022, all of our named executive officers participated in our annual non-equity incentive program pursuant to which they were eligible to earn cash payments (which were paid in February 2023).
 The target amount of the cash payment for each named executive officer was determined by the Compensation Committee on an individual basis using historical compensation amounts and the committee's determination of competitive factors.
-These amounts are set forth in the "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards - Target" column of the 2021 Grants of Plan-Based Awards table below.
-Payment above or below the target amounts was dependent on the degree to which the Company exceeded or fell short of a 2021 revenue goal of \$925 million set by the committee.
-The Compensation Committee determined that for each named executive officer, achievement of 75% or less of goal revenue would result in non-equity incentive compensation equal to 75% of target non-equity incentive compensation, achievement of 97.5% of goal revenue would result in non-equity incentive compensation, achievement of 100% of goal revenue would result in non-equity incentive compensation, achievement of 100% of goal revenue would result in non-equity incentive compensation equal to 110% of target non-equity incentive compensation equal to 110% of goal revenue would result in non-equity incentive compensation of 145% of the target non-equity incentive compensation.
+These amounts are set forth in the "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards - Target" column of the 2022 Grants of Plan-Based Awards table below.
+Payment above or below the target amounts was dependent on the degree to which the Company exceeded or fell short of a 2022 revenue goal of \$1,050 million set by the committee.
+The Compensation Committee determined that for each named executive officer, achievement of 75% or less of goal revenue would result in non-equity incentive compensation equal to 75% of target non-equity incentive compensation, achievement of 97.5% of goal revenue would result in non-equity incentive compensation equal to 100% of target non-equity incentive compensation, achievement of 100% of goal revenue would result in non-equity incentive compensation equal to

+110% of target non-equity incentive compensation, and achievement of 110% of goal revenue would result in non-equity incentive compensation of 145% of the target non-equity incentive compensation.
 Achievement of revenue (excluding the impact of acquisitions that closed in the fiscal year) between the specified revenue goals would result in non-equity incentive compensation payments based on interpolation between the specified target payout amounts.
 After determining the amount of non-equity incentive compensation payable based on achievement of the specified revenue goals, the Compensation Committee may, in its discretion, adjust the final awards payable to each executive on an individual basis based on the committee's evaluation of each executive's individual performance during the year.

-In 2021, we ultimately achieved worldwide sales revenues of \$958 million.
-Based on this performance, the Compensation Committee determined the default non-equity incentive award would be calculated at a rate of 120% of the applicable target amounts, which the committee reserved its right to adjust in its discretion as described above.
+In 2022, we ultimately achieved worldwide sales revenues of \$1,022.8 million, which was 97.4% of our revenue goal.
+Based on this performance, the Compensation Committee determined the default non-equity incentive award would be calculated at a rate of 100% of the applicable target amounts, which the committee reserved its right to adjust in its discretion as described above.
+The Compensation Committee decided to calculate Mr. Scavilla's award at a rate of 110% of his full new target amount as Chief Executive Officer without proration.
+The Compensation Committee awarded Mr. Scavilla at this rate in consideration of his exceptional performance and leadership in transitioning to Chief Executive Officer and replacing a longstanding executive serving in that role.